 - anti-inflammatory drugs

 The connection between medication and hair loss is easy to diagnose.
 Usually the hair grows back after discontinuing the drug or switching to another one,.

 Physical but also emotional stress can cause hair loss in both men and women.
-It’s important to realize that the body releases substances which directly damage the hair roots.
+It’s important to realise that the body releases substances which directly damage the hair roots.
 In other words stress can interrupt the natural hair cycle, an issue also known as telogen effluvium.

-Here stress levels can be reduced by relaxation techniques and autogenic training.
-If this condition occur at a young age (20 to 30) and the treatment starts soon enough, the hair can regrow.
+Here stress levels can be reduced by implementing relaxation techniques and autogenic training.
+If this condition occurs at a young age (20 to 30) and the treatment starts soon enough, the hair can regrow.
 One can counter this by taking up a healthy diet and avoiding unnecessary stressful situations.

 Many of the hair problems presented in this article have causes that are difficult to resolve, especially when noticed too late.
-If it’s the case then the FUE hair transplantation is the best way to restore the lost hair.
+If that’s the case then the FUE hair transplantation is the best way to restore the lost hair.

 Alopecia can be safely and comfortably treated by transplanting your own grafts to the affected areas.
-Thanks to this type of surgery, the hair will regrow after one year, leaving no traces of the former hair loss..
+Thanks to this type of surgery, the hair will regrow after one year, leaving no traces of the former hair loss.